Second wind for U.S. staffing stocks rests on economic outlook

 "The real key from here is that this confidence translates into orders for the staffing companies and that remains to be seen," said Chris Serra, analyst at Thrivent Asset Management.
 "To date, we have yet to see that in any significant way."

-Shares of companies including Robert Half (RHI.N), True Blue (TBI.N) and On Assignment (ASGN.N) have climbed between 15 percent and 50 percent since the Nov.
+Shares of companies including Robert Half, True Blue and On Assignment have climbed between 15 percent and 50 percent since the Nov.
 8 election, with the bulk of the gains following soon-after, as the potential for tax cuts also lifted the domestically focused industry.

 "Stocks were basically signaling another recession and as soon as the election results hit, there’s new life that was breathing into these staffing stocks," said Dan Dolev, analyst at Nomura Instinet.